mediaelement/mediaelement/README.md

 *2.x.x (in progress)

-* Added stop button (pause, then return to currentTime:0)
 * Added loadeddata and canplay events to Flash and Silverlight
 * Added loading indicator to MediaElemenetPlayer
+* Added stop button (pause, then return to currentTime:0)
 * IE6/7 CSS updates
+* Poster is now forced to the size of the player (could be updated to be proportional if someone wants to add that)
+* Updated Flash ended event to account for buffering weirdness

 *2.0.7 (2011/02/13) - 31.9kb*